aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PS to DOTX" h2="Render PS to DOTX within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to DOTX?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents due to its compatibility with most operating systems and devices.
+However, PDF files are not editable and require specialized software to make changes.
+The Office Open XML (DOTX) format is an open standard for documents created by Microsoft Office applications.
+It is an editable format, making it easier to make changes to documents without the need for specialized software.
+Converting PDF files to DOTX format can be beneficial for those who need to make changes to documents without the need for specialized software.

+<h2>How Aspose.Total Helps for PS to DOTX Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PS to DOTX in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTX.
+Aspose.Total for C++ is a file format automation library that allows C++ developers to easily convert PDF files to DOTX format in two simple steps.
+Firstly, developers can use Aspose.PDF for C++ API to convert PDF files to DOC format.
+Secondly, developers can use the advanced Word Document Processing API, Aspose.Words for C++, to export the DOC file to DOTX format.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to automate file format conversions.
+It is easy to use and provides a fast and reliable way to convert PDF files to DOTX format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}